translized/iOS-SDK/README.md

 ## Getting started

-Before start make sure you have **projectId** and **otaToken**, which you can find in Project/Release and Account/API Access, and to make a release on Translized Dashboard/Project/Release.
+Before start make sure you have `projectId` and `otaToken`, which you can find in Project/Release and Account/API Access, and make a release on Translized Dashboard/Project/Release.

 ### Usage
 **Configuring the SDK**
-We recomment configuring Translized SDK within the AppDelegate function - `func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplication.LaunchOptionsKey : Any]? = nil) -> Bool`
+We recommend configuring Translized SDK within the AppDelegate function - `func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplication.LaunchOptionsKey : Any]? = nil) -> Bool`

     Translized.shared.setup(projectId: "Project ID", otaToken: "Ota token")
     Translized.shared.swizzleMainBundle()